Landscape Photography

 So on a trip out to The Grampians, I simply took my 70-200mm telephoto on the hike down to the falls.
 While it was challenging at first, I soon began to notice frames within the falls—focussing on this particular cascade and freezing it at one quarter of a second.

-After heavy rains the mighty Fitzroy Falls put on a show, looking more at home in Iceland than Australia’s Southern Highlands.
+After heavy rains, Fitzroy Falls put on a show, looking more at home in Iceland than Australia’s Southern Highlands.
+This mighty waterfall is a sight to behold and photograph.

 When photographing waterfalls, it’s tempting to use a wide-angle lens and include the entirety of the falls.
 But often, there are equally impressive hidden gems, waiting to be isolated and captured.